Last Updated on June 26, 2025 by George Pavlopoulos

 So, in this section, I’m adding the best day tours to Epidaurus based on my experience.
 These are:

 Mycenae and Epidaurus: a full-day trip from Athens.
 This small-group tour includes visits to both Mycenae and Epidaurus.
 The bus leaves from Athens and picks you up from your accommodation.
-The bus has Wi-Fi and admission fees are included in the price.
+The bus has Wi-Fi, and admission fees are included in the price.
 See prices and availability for the day trip here.

 Epidaurus and Mycenae from Nafplio.
 If you are already in the Peloponnese, you can also book a day trip from Nafplio (home of the outstanding Palamidi Fortress).
 As is the case with the previous tour, you’ll visit both Mycenae and Epidaurus.
-Entrance fees not included.
+Entrance fees are not included.
 See more about the tour from Nafplio here.

 Private tour from Athens.
 Last but not least, if you’d like to have your personal driver and enjoy even more flexibility, you can also book a private tour.
 While the tickets to archaeological sites are not included, you’ll be in an air-conditioned VIP van or car, and you’ll visit both places (Mycenae and Epidaurus) in comfort.
 See prices and availability for the private tour here.